Nonso30/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays  different users a command that finds all empty files and directories a script that lists all the files with a .gif extension in the current directory Create a script that decodes acrostics that use the first letter of each line
+a script that displays  different users a command that finds all empty files and directories a script that lists all the files with a .gif extension in the current directory Create a script that decodes acrostics that use the first letter of each line a script that parses web servers logs in TSV format as input and displays